Last Updated on May 17, 2023 by Matt

 - most electric scooters have not broken down completely yet, and will probably not do so in the short term

-- very few people actually leave reviews, and even fewer leave reviews when a product works as it’s supposed to
+- very few people leave reviews, and even fewer leave reviews when a product works as it’s supposed to

 This means we can only partially answer this question.